MatheusR42/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-In our new data se there is no more missing values
+In our new data set there is no more missing values

 ```r